-A Suzuki student from the beginning, Andrea Kleesattel began her cello career at the age of 6 with Ellen Shertzer in a free program offered through the Cincinnati Public Schools.
-She continued her studies with Norman Johns of the Cincinnati Symphony Orchestra and attended college at the College-Conservatory of Music in Cincinnati with Lee Fiser.
+A Suzuki student from the beginning, Andrea Kleesattel began her cello career at the age of 6 with Ellen Shertzer in a fully subsidized program offered through the Cincinnati Public Schools.
+She continued her studies with Norman Johns of the Cincinnati Symphony Orchestra and attended the College-Conservatory of Music in Cincinnati where she studied with Lee Fiser.
 Upon graduation, she was offered a position in the Niles Quartet at the University of Kentucky where she completed her Master’s Degree with Benjamin Karp and played in the Lexington Philharmonic Orchestra.
 While with the Niles Quartet, she attended the Banff Chamber Music Residency, the Juilliard String Quartet Seminar, soloed with the Lexington Philharmonic Orchestra, and won the Macauley Chamber Music Competition in Louisville, Kentucky.
-Following her love of string quartet, she accepted another position at the University of Wisconsin-Madison as part of their Hunt Quartet and completed her Doctorate degree with Uri Vardi while playing in the Madison Symphony Orchestra.
+Following her love of string quartet, she accepted an offer to join the Hunt Quartet at the University of Wisconsin-Madison and completed her doctorate with Uri Vardi while also playing in the Madison Symphony Orchestra.
 A successful audition for the Hyogo Performing Arts Center Orchestra took her to Japan, where she lived for three years as a full-time orchestral cellist.

-She has played numerous solo recitals in England and throughout America, and as the winner of the University of Kentucky Symphony Orchestra Concerto Competition, performed the Dvorak Cello Concerto with the orchestra.
+Dr. Kleesattel has played numerous solo recitals in England and throughout America, and performed the Dvorak Cello Concerto with the University of Kentucky Symphony Orchestra as winner of their Concerto Competition.
 She has appeared in solo masterclasses with Lynn Harrell, Zuill Bailey, Bonnie Hampton, Timothy Eddy, Matthew Haimovitz, and Ralph Kirshbaum.